From Solo Sellers to Scaled Operations: How Online Commerce Has Evolved

 Here’s where things get tricky.
 Buyers today bounce between platforms constantly.
 They’ll spot something on TikTok, google it, check Amazon reviews, then maybe buy from whoever has the best shipping deal.

-If you're only selling in one place, you're invisible to most of your potential customers.
-Many serious sellers now run multiple eBay accounts to test different niches, separate product lines, or simply have a backup if something goes sideways with their main account.
+If you’re only selling in one place, you’re invisible to most of your potential customers.
+Many serious sellers now run multiple eBay accounts to test different niches, or manage distinct product lines, including items like a Swarovski necklace and coordinating pieces, while keeping a backup in case something goes sideways with their main account.

 The operational mess this creates is real though.
 Every platform wants different image sizes, different title formats, different shipping commitments.
 Walmart has one set of rules, Amazon has another, and Etsy does its own thing entirely.
 Keeping inventory synced so you don’t accidentally sell the same item twice requires actual systems, not just a spreadsheet you update when you remember.